 Agent: Kate Hordern

 Zephyr/Head of Zeus will publish Ewa’s third middle-grade novel, THE KEY TO FINDING JACK, in hardback on 4 June 2020.
-GIRL 38: Finding a Friend, Ewa’s second middle-grade novel, in hardback on 7 March 2019 and in paperback on 6 February 2020.
+GIRL 38: Finding a Friend, Ewa’s second novel, was published in hardback on 7 March 2019 and in paperback on 6 February 2020.
 GIRL 38 has been shortlisted for the Northeast Book Awards.
-Ewa’s debut, THE MYSTERY OF THE COLOUR THIEF, in hardback on 3 May 2018 and in paperback on 7 February 2019.
+Ewa’s debut, THE MYSTERY OF THE COLOUR THIEF, was published in hardback on 3 May 2018 and in paperback on 7 February 2019.
 THE MYSTERY OF THE COLOUR THIEF was shortlisted for the Waterstones Children’s Book Prize, and longlisted for the Branford Boase Award.
 Ewa’s novels have sold to two languages.

 Ewa Jozefkowicz is a graduate of UCL, works for an educational company and lives in Highbury, North London, with her husband and twin daughters.